Sequential Non-Bayesian Persuasion: The model

+We expand the set of strategies available to S to allow for sequential persuasion.
+A \emph{sequential persuasion strategy} $\sigma$ specifies either the information structure from $\Sigma_X$ to be used or the termination of the persuasion process as a function of the history of realized signals.
+We require that persuasion terminates in finite time, although the length of the persuasion process may depend on the realization of signals.
+Figure \ref{fig-seq-strategy} illustrates a hypothetical sequential persuasion strategy that terminates after a maximum of four periods.

 When information arrives sequentially, we need to specify how R updates their belief to reach a final posterior.
-For most of the paper we focus on an updating procedure that we refer to as \textbf{Period-by-Period bias relative to New prior (PbP-N)} to be defined below; in Section \ref{sec-discussion} we discuss alternative updating procedures.
-With the PbP-N procedure, the bias is applied after each signal, and the belief at the end of the previous period serves as the anchor for the bias in the current period.
-Formally, for each $n$ let $\mu_n(x_1,\ldots,x_n)$ be R's belief after $(x_1,\ldots,x_n)$ were observed.
-Then $\mu_n(x_1,\ldots,x_n)=D_\alpha(\mu;\mu_{n-1}(x_1,\ldots,x_{n-1}))$, where $\mu$ is the Bayesian posterior calculated from the prior $\mu_{n-1}(x_1,\ldots,x_{n-1})$ and the realized signal $x_n$.
-The following example illustrates the PbP-N procedure.
+For most of the paper we focus on an updating procedure in which the bias is applied after each signal, and the belief at the end of the previous period serves as the prior both for the purpose of calculating the new Bayesian posterior and as the first argument in the bias $D$.\footnote{In subsection \ref{subsec-other-updating-procedures} we briefly discuss alternative updating procedures.} Formally, let $\mu^\sigma(x_1,\ldots,x_n)$ be R's belief after $(x_1,\ldots,x_n)$ are observed and given that S uses strategy $\sigma$.
+After the first signal we have $\mu^\sigma(x_1)=D(\mu_0, \mu)$, where $\mu$ is the Bayesian posterior calculated from the prior $\mu_0$ and the realized signal $x_1$ (and given $\sigma$).
+For any subsequent signal we define the belief recursively by $\mu^\sigma(x_1,\ldots,x_n)=D(\mu^\sigma(x_1,\ldots,x_{n-1}), \mu)$, where $\mu$ is the Bayesian posterior calculated from the prior $\mu^\sigma(x_1,\ldots,x_{n-1})$ and the realized signal $x_n$.